jordanadrianoo/Hack-Quarantine-2020/Flutter/README.md

 If you see that any of the section is not checked or has a red x, follow the instuctions provided to install into which ever platoform you wish to develope on.

 For this project, we will be developing on Visual Studio Code.
+Most likely Flutter Doctor will indicate that Visual Studio is not ready for Flutter development.
+We will need to download a [Flutter Extention for Visual Code](https://marketplace.visualstudio.com/items?itemName=Dart-Code.flutter).